LaurenceJJones/workshop-katacoda/crowdsec-setup/intro.md

 Signal | Local information on a given attack
 LAPI | Local API.
-Used to control the various elements of the CrowdSec stack locally CAPI | Gets blocklists from community, sends signals to smoke Database Agent | Does all parsing of logs, controlling bouncers and communicating with CAPI Bouncer | IPS part of CrowdSec.
+Used to control the various elements of the CrowdSec stack locally CAPI | Gets blocklists from community, sends signals to smoke Database Security Engine | Does all parsing of logs, controlling bouncers and communicating with CAPI Remediation Component | IPS part of CrowdSec.
 Mitigates risks by ‘blocking’ malicious traffic Parser | Parses logs.
 Written in YAML and GROK Scenario |Describes the attack we want to react upon Collection | Collection of parsers and/or scenarios for one system or use case